 - Unless sufficient jumping video is provided with the application, trainers will be jumping-restricted at Final Entry.
-Trainers may have this restriction lifted if they provide adequate jumping video to the RRP office by June 28th.
-The application review committee will review the submitted jumping video and determine whether the jumping restriction will be lifted. - Trainers entering the Field Hunter division at Final Entry are required to submit a letter from a Masters of Foxhounds Association-recognized hunt certifying that the trainer has hunted first or second field at least twice in one formal hunt season within the past two years.
-The letter is due by August 15th, 2024, and must be signed, dated, and on letterhead.
+Trainers will be notified if they have a jumping restriction in their acceptance letter.
+Trainers may have this restriction lifted if they provide adequate jumping video to the Show Secretary by June 27, 2025.
+The selection committee will review the submitted jumping video and determine whether the jumping restriction will be lifted. - Trainers entering the Field Hunter division at Final Entry are required to submit a letter from a Masters of Foxhounds Association-recognized hunt certifying that the trainer has hunted first or second field at least twice in one formal hunt season within the past two years.
+The letter is due by August 29, 2025, and must be signed, dated, and on letterhead.
 A new letter must be provided each year for all participating individuals, team captains, and team members. - Trainers that enter Polo on their Final Entry form but did not originally indicate Polo as their primary discipline on their application will be required to submit video demonstrating Polo specific skills such as short work and stick and ball work.
+This video must be submitted to the Show Secretary by June 27, 2025.

 While the Thoroughbred Makeover can be an opportunity for a trainer to experiment in a new discipline, the RRP expects trainers to appropriately prepare their horses for that discipline.
 The competition formats in each discipline are not designed for casual participation, and entering horses in novel disciplines without adequate preparation is discouraged.
-If a trainer selects a discipline on their Final Entry form that differs from their original application's discipline selection, the application review committee reserves the right to request video from the trainer demonstrating the new discipline's specific skills.
+If a trainer selects a discipline on their Final Entry form that differs from their original application's discipline selection, the selection committee reserves the right to request video from the trainer demonstrating the new discipline's specific skills.